Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3A

 Memory Aid

-Real-World Application
+Real-World Example

 You're listening to a station on 20 meters that's 2000 miles away.
 The signal strength constantly varies - sometimes strong, sometimes weak, sometimes disappearing entirely for a moment.
 This irregular fading is caused by your signal taking multiple paths through the ionosphere (some signals bounce once, others bounce twice, paths vary in length).
 These paths randomly combine at your antenna, sometimes reinforcing and sometimes canceling, creating the constantly changing signal strength.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Ionospheric propagation, Multipath, Signal fading, Random interference
+Ionospheric propagation Multipath Signal fading Random interference

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3A topic.